panoptic-labs/docs/docs/panoptic-protocol/specs.md

 Funds in the Uniswap pool can be "shorted" and moved back to the PanopticPool to create a long option payoff.

+The amount of funds moves is called the `notionalValue`, and it is defined (for puts) as

+`notionalValue = strike * positionSize`

+where `positionSize` is similar to the number of contracts for a regular option

 ```python
 inAMM = 0